Nuxify/metapad-contract-notes/contract-notes-template.md

 **Summary**

-:white_check_mark: Contract is a Non-Fungible Token (NFT)
+✅ Contract is a Non-Fungible Token (NFT)

-:x: Owner wallet is not a Multisig wallet address
+❗ Owner wallet is not a Multisig wallet address

-:information_source: Collection size is 10,000
+ℹ️ Collection size is 10,000

-:information_source: Max quantity per mint transaction is 10
+ℹ️ Max quantity per mint transaction is 10

 **Storage**

-:white_check_mark: Images are stored in IPFS
+✅ Images are stored in IPFS

-:white_check_mark: Metadata are stored in IPFS
+✅ Metadata are stored in IPFS

 **What contract owner can do**

-:white_check_mark: Contract can lock the contract forever
+✅ Contract can lock the contract forever

-:information_source: Owner can change collection size
+ℹ️ Owner can change collection size

-:information_source: Owner can freely mint tokens
+ℹ️ Owner can freely mint tokens

-:information_source: Owner can change minting price anytime
+ℹ️ Owner can change minting price anytime

-:information_source: Owner can withdraw contract funds
+ℹ️ Owner can withdraw contract funds

-:information_source: Owner can transfer ownership to other wallet
+ℹ️ Owner can transfer ownership to other wallet

-:information_source: Owner can pause contract
+ℹ️ Owner can pause contract

 Updated last: 04:00 PM August 25, 2022